UK Debt Management Office (DMO)

 Managing public sector fundsThe statutory functions of the Commissioners for the Reduction of the National Debt (CRND) are carried out in the DMO.
 The CRND’s main responsibility is the investment and management of government funds.

 EU Emissions Trading SchemeThe EU Emissions Trading Scheme (EU ETS) is a Europe wide scheme which aims to reduce emissions of carbon dioxide and combat climate change.
-The DMO has been appointed by the Department of Energy and Climate Change (Decc) to conduct the auction of EU Allowances in the UK for Phase II of the Scheme.
+The DMO was appointed by the Department of Energy and Climate Change (Decc) to conduct the auction of EU Allowances in the UK for Phase II of the Scheme.